chanzuckerberg/sorbet-rails/README.md

 ```
 Note that Codemod's preview may show that the indentation is off, but it works.

-### Look for `# typed: ignore` files

-Because Sorbet's initial setup tries to flag files at whichever typecheck level generates 0 errors, there may be files in your repository that are `# typed: ignore`.
-This is because sometimes Rails allows very dynamic code that Sorbet does not believe it can typecheck.

-It is worth going through the list of files that is ignored and resolve them (and auto upgrade the types of other files; see [initial setup](#initial-setup) above).
-Usually this will make many more files able to be typechecked.

 ### `unscoped` with a block

 The [`unscoped` method](https://apidock.com/rails/ActiveRecord/Scoping/Default/ClassMethods/unscoped) returns a `Relation` when no block is provided.
 When a block is provided, `unscoped` calls the block and returns its result, which could be any type.